Smeat/GW2Overlay/README.md

  * Some kind of GUI for settings etc.
   * Boss timer
   * API key (daily)
- * Make the POIs always face the camera

 ### BUGS
+ * POIs are moving a little bit.
+Probably due to delay
- * GW2 doesn't report the UP vector, therefore the perspective is not perfect and the POIs are moving
+ * GW2 doesn't report the UP vector, therefore the perspective is not perfect
-  * Currently only a very simple approach is implemented
+  * The current imeplementation seems to be good enough